 For most purposes, UDRs, including access methods, can allocate shared memory with the public DataBlade API memory-management functions, mi\alloc(), mi\dalloc(), or mi\zalloc().
 UDRs share access to memory that a public function allocates with the pointer that the allocation function returns.
-For an example that allocates memory and stores a pointer, refer to "Persistent User Data" on page 3-3.
+For an example that allocates memory and stores a pointer, see "Persistent user data" on page 3-2.
 The public mi\free() function frees the memory that a public function allocates.